Best approximation of a three-variable function by sum of one-variable coordinate functions: Introduction

-Another generalization approach for \(n \ge 3\) to the problem starts with the paper \cite{Golomb} by M. Golomb, where he gave an important duality formula for the problem \eqref{e: main-problem}.
-Moreover, the works of G. Aumann and \cite{Marshall_Farrel} by D.E.
-Marshall and A.G.
-O'Farrell have shown that the proof of the duality given in \cite{Golomb} also had a gap.
-Future, based on the results of S.Ya.
+Future, with the help of the results of S.Ya.
 Khavinson \cite{Khavinson} and K.G.
 Navada \cite{Navada}, V. Ismailov \cite{Ismailov_2009} proved that the formula given by M. Golomb is valid in a stronger form.
+Although this formula itself involves finding a supremum over an infinite number of functionals and there is no closed formula to find the error explicitly, even with no additional conditions.